 If you’re trying to elevate your home cocktail game, you may have noticed a difference between the ice you’re pulling from your freezer and the ice served by your favorite bartender.

 The size, shape, and even quality of your cocktail ice can make a big difference in your drink experience.
+So why do bartenders choose oversized, clear cubes over plain ice?

-Why do bartenders use larger-than-normal ice cubes?
+Why do bartenders use oversized, clear ice blocks?

-Why?
+So why opt for an oversized block of ice?
 We’ll take “surface area for 500,” Alex.

-One oversized cube has less surface area compared to a handful of normal-sized ice cubes.
-Which again means slower melting and less dilution of your drink.
+These large, clear cubes are meant to lessen dilution because they expose less surface area for the same amount of volume compared to a handful of smaller cubes.
+That means slower melting and less dilution of your drink.

 By the way, did you know exactly how ice melts and dilutes your drink to begin with?